Heathen Earth: Background

-Tracks 1–8 document their performance 16 February 1980 at the Industrial Records studio in front of a small, invited audience.
+Tracks 1–8 document a performance on 16 February 1980 at the Industrial Records studio for a small, invited audience.
 The audience are all credited by name on the album, including Jonas Almquist of the Leather Nun, Monte Cazazza (who shot the video of the performance), Geoff Rushton and Jon Savage.
-Included on the CD editions are bonus tracks taken from their 1980 7" singles "Adrenalin" and "Subhuman."
+Also included on the CD editions are bonus tracks taken from their 1980 7" singles "Adrenalin" and "Subhuman".

 Release

 Heathen Earth was originally released in 1980 on the band's label Industrial Records.
 The first pressing was limited to 785 copies on blue vinyl.
 The second pressing was on black vinyl.
 The first CD release was in 1991.
 Along with the rest of their albums, it was remastered by Chris Carter and re-released as a two-CD set in 2011.
-This edition divided the album into nine tracks instead of eight (track 6 was split in two) and listed official titles for the first time.
+This edition divided the album into nine tracks instead of eight (track six was split in two) and listed official titles for the first time.
 The second CD consists of live recordings and single tracks.

 Critical reception

-Pitchfork gave it an 8.0/10 grade, commenting that the album "[sounds] slightly stiff relative to the unhinged and abrasive live sound captured on the TG24 boxset, which archives their scalding live gigs before frequently hostile crowds with less fidelity but more heart. [...]
+Pitchfork called Heathen Earth "slightly stiff relative to the unhinged and abrasive live sound captured on the TG24 boxset, which archives their scalding live gigs before frequently hostile crowds with less fidelity but more heart. [...]
 But it's a testimony to their precision that, for all their influence, nobody quite sounds like them when they are truly on blast, as they are here."
-The Quietus called it "more cohesive and marshalled" than any of Throbbing Gristle's other live records, finishing that "it remains a brilliantly weird album."
+The Quietus called it "more cohesive and marshalled" than any of Throbbing Gristle's other live albums and "a brilliantly weird album."